 Design and Implementation

-This chapter will illustrate all the information related to the implementation for the solution of the problem presented in this research.
-From the modelling of the problem, design, requirement analysis, and building until the development of a final solution.
+This chapter gives all the information related to the implementation for the solution of the problem presented in this research, from the modelling of the problem, design, requirement analysis, and building until the development of a final solution.
 Based on the model proposal of the problem, all the initial requirements were fulfilled in the technical solution.
 This solution will be illustrated in the following lines with a description and explanation of the technologies adopted.

 Tools and Technologies